-When the Samsung Galaxy S8 launched in 2017, it established a path that Samsung is still following in 2019 with the Galaxy S10.
+(Pocket-lint) - When the Samsung Galaxy S8 launched in 2017, it established a path that Samsung was still following in 2019 with the Galaxy S10.
 Landing in big and little sizes, we've always been drawn to the plus model because of all that luxurious screen space that you get.

-In contrast to other brands, Samsung hasn't made radical changes of direction, even in this tenth year of Galaxy S phones.
+In contrast to other brands, Samsung hasn't made radical changes of direction, even in this tenth year of Galaxy S phones when the S10 launched.
 The iPhone, in contrast, is very different moving from iPhone 8 to iPhone X, while Huawei has aggressively established itself with its P and Mate models.

 So did Samsung get it right all those years ago, or is Samsung getting a bit … samesung?